- Aleine Ridge

 I work with trauma and early childhood abuse, as well as anxiety, personality disorders, relationship difficulties, parenting challenges, and many other issues that cause us pain, and which prevent us from being at ‘ease’ in the world and from being in touch with our basic creative nature.

-I am at Spiral on Tuesday afternoons and evenings and from 8am on Wednesdays.
+I am at Spiral on Wednesdays in the daytime.
 I offer both short term therapy of up to 12 weeks and long term therapy which is open ended.

 Please contact me for availability on email@example.com